17th - 20th August 2023

 The Breitling Jet Team are the largest professional civilian jet team in the world, flying seven Czech-built L-39C Albatros aircraft, a type usually flown as twin-seater military training jets although they can also be used for passenger flights.
 The Breitling Jet Team will display at six UK shows in 2019, only three of which are free seaside shows.

 Although Mark Petrie has flown his Strikemaster as a solo at Airbourne before, and he has also flown as a pair with a Jet Provost, 2019 was the first time he displayed as a pair with a second Strikemaster, which comes from the same base at Harwarden.
 Helicopters are popular at Eastbourne.
 The Chinook and the Belgian A109 are two that impressed last year.
 This year the Gazelle Squadron brought a pair of their Gazelles for synchronised rotary action along the seafront.
 Warbirds were there is strength, too.
 Not only the BBMF and Mustang 'Miss Helen', but also the foursome from Ultimate Warbirds, new as a quartet not only to Airbourne but to the whole UK airshow circuit this year.

 Many enthusiasts are saddened that vintage jets seem to have become rarer on the airshow circuit.
 Eastbourne had jets-a-plenty with the T-33 'Silver Star' from the Norwegian Air Force Historical Squadron joining a popular return by the MiG-15.

 Add to these the incomparable Richard Goodwin, with his totally bonkers display, testing himself and his Super Pitts 'Muscle Biplane' to the limit, and it is clear why Airbourne is a seaside airshow not to be missed.

 Rain didn't stop play at Eastbourne

 Eastbourne's Airbourne is one of the longest-running and most popular seaside airshows, now well into its third decade.
-It's location on the south coast, under the downs and just east of the cliffs at Beachy Head, makes it vulnerable to sea mists and local weather variations, so it can become vulnerable to the elements, but the team never fails to produce the best show they can in the conditions.
+Its location on the south coast, under the downs and just east of the cliffs at Beachy Head, makes it vulnerable to sea mists and local weather variations, so it can become a victim of the elements, but the team never fails to produce the best show they can in the conditions.